jgkramer/jgkramer.github.io/_posts/2023-01-28-Solar-Generation.md

 ### Ideal Solar Generation Curves

-Finally, I performed the same analysis above on three other locations in states with relatively high solar energy generation -- Texas and parts of
+Finally, I performed the same analysis above on three other locations in states with relatively high solar energy penetration -- Texas and parts of
-Florida and North Carolina.[^4]  Below is the pattern of ideal solar generation: potential generation throughout the year in each locale stripping out generation shortfalls due to weather.
-As above, these are benchmarked against maximum physical output for an hour in that location.
+Florida and North Carolina.[^4]  Below is their patterns of ideal solar generation: solar capacity throughout the year in each locale taking into account seasons and day lengths but stripping out generation shortfalls due to weather or other interruptions.
+As above, I benchmarke against maximum physical output for an hour in that location.

 [^4]: Specifically, in North Carolina I used the region covered by the balancing authority "Duke Energy Progress East" and in Florida, "Duke Energy Florida."
 Larger regions appeared to suffer from incomplete data.

 ![Monthly Capacity Curve by State](/assets/images/post4_multi_state.png)

 While the general pattern of summer peak and winter valleys is consistent, the heights of these curves is not intuitive.
 I was expecting climate variability in different locations to drive divergence in **actual** solar genration.
 But because all of these locations are in the southern tier of the continental U.S., I was not expecting much difference in pre-weather ideal solar generation.
-But they are quite different: the average ideal generation throughout the year is 9.4 hours, 7.6 hours, 9.1 hours and 8.0 hours in Nevada, North Carolina, Texas and Florida, respectively.
+But they are quite different: the average ideal generation throughout the year is 9.3 hours, 7.5 hours, 8.9 hours and 8.0 hours in Nevada, North Carolina, Texas and Florida, respectively.

 One (speculative!) possible explanation is that different utilities in different locations have different physical panels that contribute to